shesek/spark-wallet/README.md

 ## Developing

-Spark is written in a reactive-functional style using [rxjs](https://github.com/ReactiveX/rxjs) and [cycle.js](https://cycle.js.org), with a nodejs/express server as the backend.
+Spark is written in a reactive-functional style using [rxjs](https://github.com/ReactiveX/rxjs) and [cycle.js](https://cycle.js.org), with bootstrap for theming and a nodejs/express server as the backend.

 To start a development server with live compilation for babel, browserify, pug and stylus, run: